kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 ### §21.35   Flight tests.

-\(a\) Each applicant for an aircraft type certificate (other than under §[[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.24   Issuance of type certificate: primary category aircraft.|§21.24]] through 21.29) must make the tests listed in paragraph (b) of this section.
+\(a\) Each applicant for an aircraft type certificate (other than under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.24   Issuance of type certificate: primary category aircraft.|§§21.24]] through 21.29) must make the tests listed in paragraph (b) of this section.
 Before making the tests the applicant must show—

 \(1\) Compliance with the applicable structural requirements of this subchapter;